-(a) With the prior approval of the Head of the School of Fine Arts the production of the submission of works may be supervised by two departments of the School and may include works originating from two subject areas or consisting in a synthesis of both.

-- (b) A candidate may with the approval of the Head of the School of Fine Arts substitute a course for the BA(Hons) degree in place of the research paper referred to in Regulations 3(2) (b) and 3(3) above. - (c) The subjects for the degree and the prerequisites for them are set out in the Schedule to these Regulations.
+- (a) With the prior approval of the Head of the School of Humanities and Creative Arts the production of the submission of works may be supervised by two departments of the School and may include works originating from two subject areas or consisting in a synthesis of both. - (b) A candidate may with the approval of the Head of the School of Humanities and Creative Arts substitute a course for the BA(Hons) degree in place of the research paper referred to in Regulations 3(c)(ii) and 3(d) above. - (c) The subjects for the degree and the prerequisites for them are set out in the Schedule to these Regulations.